Marvin Hagler vs. Sugar Ray Leonard: The fight

 In what would go down to be among the most controversial fights in boxing history, Leonard would ultimately earn a split decision victory.
 Hagler started the fight abandoning his usual southpaw stance in favor of an orthodox stance, which would prove costly as he lost the first two rounds on all three judges' scorecards.
 By round three, Hagler switched to starting rounds in his normal southpaw stance.
 Hagler would spend most of the fight as the aggressor, while Leonard would pepper Hagler with combinations before retreating away.
 During the last 30 seconds of each round, Leonard would attack Hagler with a flurry of punches in an effort to "steal" the rounds on the scorecards.
 Overall, Leonard landed 306 of his 629 thrown punches (49%) compared to Hagler's 291 out of 792 (37%).
+Hagler landed more jabs than Leonard, but neither boxer came close to knocking the other man out.
+Hagler later complained about Leonard not standing and fighting him face-to-face and stated that he didn't dominate the fight enough to take it from a defending champion; Leonard's supporters dismissed the notion that a defending champion has a lesser burden of performance, stating that the only advantage they have is that winning half of the rounds will retain their title, and Hagler failed to do that.

 Two judges had the fight close, seven rounds to five each way, with judge Lou Filippo scoring the fight 115–113 for Hagler, and judge Dave Moretti scoring the fight 115–113 for Leonard.
 The third judge, JoJo Guerra, had Leonard winning by a lopsided score of 118–110, having had Leonard winning 10 rounds and Hagler winning only 2 rounds.
 Guerra's scorecard was widely derided in the media following the bout.
-Guerra later acknowledged that he made a mistake and should have scored two more rounds for Hagler.
+Guerra later acknowledged that he made a mistake and should have scored two more rounds for Hagler, but didn't state that Hagler should have won the fight.
+Ironically, the judge who was removed from the three-man panel at Hagler's request in place of Guerra (he was British and Hagler's camp felt he would have inherent bias because he had been present when Hagler won a 1980 fight in London against a popular British boxer named Alan Minter), said later that he did his own scorecard at home as a viewer and would have given the fight by a 2-point margin to Hagler.